DZD-eV-Diabetes-Research/redcap-docker/REDCAP_UPGRADE.md

 ## REDCap Application Update

 ### Method 1 — Automatic via REDCAP_VERSION

+> [!WARNING]
+> **This feature is currently in BETA.**
+> It has been tested on a limited number of REDCap versions and MySQL configurations.
+> Always verify the post-upgrade backup before deleting it, and keep the old version
+> directory until you are confident the upgrade succeeded.
+> Please report any issues at https://github.com/DZD-eV-Diabetes-Research/redcap-docker/issues

 The fully automated path.
 Declare the desired version in your compose file and the container reconciles the state on every boot.